NT6_SAFER.INF(for Windows Vista and newer versions) and

 account has been activated!

-Use the real User Accounts control panel applet instead: run the command line
+Use the real User Accounts control panel applet instead: to start it, run the command line

 false negative, or misdetect legitimate clean software as malware, known as